 3. Loose stools, low weight, picky eater, carb craver, gas & bloating

-If I hear phrases like "loose stools", "low weight", "picky eater", "carb craver", etc.; then I usually recommend starting with
+If I hear phrases like "loose stools", "low weight", "picky eater", "carb craver", "gassy" etc.; then I usually recommend starting with

 Zyme Prime tends to firm stools.
 It is excellent at breaking down carbs.
 If constipation is a problem, but you still need help with carbohydrates, try ZyCarb.
 ZyCarb is similar to Zyme Prime, but less firming.

-4. Food related allergies
+4. Food related intolerances

 5. Is constipation a problem?